bitbldr/sprocket/README.md

 ## Key Features

 - Real-time server-side app framework
-- Renders initial HTML and patches updates over a WebSocket connection
+- Renders initial HTML and efficiently patches update diffs using a WebSocket connection
 - Declarative views using functional components that rerender on prop changes
 - Strongly-typed functional reducers for state management
-- Uses lambda functions as event handlers for API calls and dispatching state updates
 - Built on lightwieght otp processes for composable & scalable state management
 - Encourages declarative and composable views